Introduction to Transformers: an NLP Perspective: Efficient Models

 \subsubsection{State-Space Models}

-In control systems, \textbf{state-space models} (\textbf{SSMs}) are representations of a system whose input and output are related by some \textbf{state variables} (or states for short), and whose dynamics is described by first-order differential equations of these states.
-As a simple example, we consider a continuous time-invariant linear system which is given in the form of the state-space representation
+In control systems, \textbf{state-space models} (\textbf{SSMs}) are representations of a system whose input and output are related by some \textbf{state variables} (or states for short), and whose dynamics are described by first-order differential equations of these states.
+As a simple example, we consider a continuous-time linear time-invariant system which is given in the form of the state-space representation.
+We adopt a row-vector convention throughout this section, where all variables are represented as row vectors and linear transformations are applied on the right: